Click here to find out more about Endoscopy (ERCP)

 How will I feel after the test?

-After you have been back in the ward for about 2 hours some blood will be taken to check if there has been any irritation to your pancreas (pancreatitis) after your ERCP.
+After you have been back in the ward for a few hours some blood will be taken to check if there has been any irritation to your pancreas (pancreatitis) after your ERCP.
 Until the result of your blood test is known, you will be not be able to eat or drink anything.
 You might be able to have fluids via a “drip” in your hand in the meantime.
 If you develop pancreatitis, you will need to stay in hospital until it settles.

 You will also need to stay in hospital overnight, if you have had a stent put in.